 - Try changing to another resolution.
 See "Changing Screen Resolution" in Chapter 2. - Adjust the horizontal or vertical size of the picture.
 See "Adjusting the Size of the Picture" in Chapter 3.
-(Keep in mind that if you adjust the size of the picture, you may have to adjust it again if you change resolutions.)
+(Keep in mind that if you adjust the horizontal or vertical size of the picture, you may have to adjust it again if you change resolutions.)

-Before you finish adjusting the monitor controls, the indicator light goes out.
+Before you finish adjusting the monitor controls, the picture control indicator light goes out.

-■ If you pause for 10 seconds or more while adjusting the controls, the monitor assumes you are finished.
+• If you pause for several seconds while adjusting the controls, the monitor assumes you are finished.